kurron/ansible-rabbitmq/README.md

 simply clone this project via `git clone https://github.com/kurron/ansible-rabbitmq.git`.
 Another option is to [download the zip](https://github.com/kurron/ansible-rabbitmq/archive/master.zip) directly from GitHub.

-Once you have the files available to you, **you must also edit the `ansible.cfg` file, specifically the `remote_user` property.**  Failure to do this will prevent Ansible from SSH'ing into the instance.
+Once you have the files available to you, **you must edit the `ansible.cfg` file, specifically the `remote_user` property.**  Failure to do this will prevent Ansible from SSH'ing into the instance.

 To install RabbitMQ all you have to do is issue `./playbook.yml` from the command line.
 Ansible will ask you for the password